Managing Blogs

 1. Navigate to a blog entry you would like to edit.

 Note: Unlike forum postings, teachers cannot edit student blogs.
-Only the owner of a blog, e.g. students, or the site administrator can do this.
+Only the blog owner (the student) or the site administrator can edit a student's blog entry.

 Note: There is a link to delete the posting as well.